 The Sphero RVR performs excellently in ensuring that programming and coding are both approachable and progressive when learning about its core points.

-Although it would seem like the coding program is not challenging in the long run, the RVR makes up for it with its elite hardware that highlights the extreme versatility of the product.
+Although it would seem like the coding program is not challenging, the RVR makes up for it with its elite hardware that highlights the extreme versatility of the product.

 Overall, although the RVR has some flaws on top of its steep price tag, it might just be worth checking out the possibilities that it has to offer.